AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/custom-components-forms.md

 Before you start creating your custom component, you should:

-* Have a basic knowldge of [native HTML components](/help/edge/docs/forms/form-components.md).
+* Have a basic knowledge of [native HTML components](/help/edge/docs/forms/form-components.md).
 * Know how to [style form fields based on field type using the CSS selectors](/help/edge/docs/forms/style-theme-forms.md)

-## Create custom component
+## Create a custom component

 Refer to the [enquiry spreadsheet](/help/edge/docs/forms/assets/enquiry-custom-component.xlsx) to customize the `range` component, by following the steps as explained below.

-To create custom component:
+To create a custom component:

 1. Add a custom function to decorate the component.
 1. Inject the decorator in the Form Block.
-1. Add style for the component in the CSS file.
+1. Add the style for the component in the CSS file.
 1. Deploy the files and build the project.
 1. Preview the form using the AEM sidekick.